sensiolabs/GotenbergBundle/docs/configuration.md

 Whenever a controller returns something other than a `Response` object, the [`kernel.view`](https://symfony.com/doc/current/reference/events.html#kernel-view) event is fired.
 That listener listen to this event and detects if it is a `GotenbergFileResult` object.
 If so it automatically calls the `->stream()` method to convert it to a Response object.

-Enabled byd efault but can be disabled via the `sensiolabs_gotenberg.controller_listener` configuration.
+Enabled by default but can be disabled via the `sensiolabs_gotenberg.controller_listener` configuration.

-## download from
+## Download from

 > [!WARNING]
 > URL of the file.
 It MUST return a `Content-Disposition` header with a filename parameter.